mcneel/MOVED-RhinoMobileSamples/README.md

 Contents
 --------------------

-1. HelloRhinoMobile: Start Here.
-Open a 3dm and draw it to the screen.
-Manipulate the view with basic gestures.
+1. HelloRhinoMobile: Open a 3dm and draw it to the screen.
+Manipulate the view with gestures.
 2. ListLayers (coming soon): Read a 3dm and write the layer names into a standard list.

 Authors